There is a lack of qualified studies on black castor oil and its effect on human hair.

 Pregnant women should not take castor oil by mouth.

 As you should do with any new topical product, test a tiny amount of black castor oil on your inner arm.
 After applying it, wait 24 hours to see if there is any sign of irritation.

 Castor beans naturally contain the poison ricin.
 If you chew and swallow castor beans, ricin can be released and cause injury.
 Ricin is also in the waste that is produced in the manufacture of castor oil.
 Castor oil does not contain ricin.

-The Centers for Disease Control and Prevention (CDC) suggests that, other than eating castor beans, it is highly unlikely to be intentionally exposed to ricin.
+The Centers for Disease Control and Prevention (CDC) suggests that it is highly unlikely to be intentionally exposed to ricin unless you were to actually eat castor beans.
 The CDC also indicates that ricin has been the focus of medical experiments to kill cancer cells.